bindu-07/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-Movies recommender system using Machin Learning in webfrom
+A content based movie recommender system using cosine similarity